The Summer Semester 2023 under Pandemic Conditions: Information for International Students

 A certificate stating that physical presence at the university location is indispensable is no longer required for students.

-For students, entry into the European Union and Germany is permitted, even when entering from designated risk areas.
+For students, entry into the European Union and Germany is generally permitted.

 During the quarantine, you can use delivery services to supply yourself with food.
 Students and University staff will also provide support in case of emergency (see below, Delivery Services).